Team Member Profile

 Nathan-Ellis or Nellis got his start riding pit bikes in the Rich Energy British Minibike Championship.

-This year he is competing in the ACU Team Green Junior Cup/Senior Ninja Series hosted by the British Motorcycle Racing Club (bemsee).
-Nathan is currently in 5th place in the championship after the last round at Donington Park, with 1 round still to go at Brands Hatch.
+In 2022 he competed in the ACU Team Green Junior Cup/Senior Ninja Series hosted by the British Motorcycle Racing Club (Bemsee).
+Nathan finished the season in 5th place after a tight season across 8 rounds.

 In his own words…